deephyper/deephyper/docs/tutorials/hps_ml_basic.rst

             'n_estimators': 100}}

-You can now run the search for 20 iterations by executing:
+Run the search for 20 model evaluations using the following command line:

 .. code-block:: console
     :caption: bash

     $ deephyper hps ambs --problem dhproj.rf_tuning.problem.Problem --run dhproj.rf_tuning.model_run.run --max-evals 20 --evaluator subprocess --n-jobs 4

-Once the search has finished, the ``results.csv`` file contains the hyperparameters configurations tried during the search and their corresponding objective value.
+Once the search is over, the ``results.csv`` file contains the hyperparameters configurations evalauted during the search and their corresponding objective value (validation accuracy).
+Create ``test_best_config.py`` as given belwo.
+It will extract the best configuration from the ``results.csv`` and run RF with it.

 .. code-block:: python
     :caption: rf_tuning/test_best_config.py